wellyshen/react-cool-starter/README.md

 ### Code and Style Lint

-[ESLint](http://eslint.org/) (With Airbnb config), [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint), [StyleLint](http://stylelint.io/), [Prettier](https://prettier.io/) and [lint-staged](https://github.com/okonet/lint-staged) are integrated into this starter to maintain a consistent code style and give you a elegant code formatting.
+[ESLint](http://eslint.org) (With Airbnb config), [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint), [StyleLint](http://stylelint.io), [Prettier](https://prettier.io) and [lint-staged](https://github.com/okonet/lint-staged) are integrated into this starter to maintain a consistent code style and give you a elegant code formatting.
 You can configure your lint rules through `./package.json` file.

 ### Unit Tests

-This starter use [Jest](https://facebook.github.io/jest/) as the testing engine.
+This starter use [Jest](https://facebook.github.io/jest) as the testing engine.
 It runs in a Node environment, so you won't have access to the DOM.
 In addition, Jest support the feature of [snapshot testing](http://facebook.github.io/jest/docs/snapshot-testing.html#content), which is very powerful for testing React component.
 Give it a try, you'll be impressed.

-I also use [enzyme](https://github.com/airbnb/enzyme) as the testing utility for React, which makes it easier to assert, manipulate, and traverse your React Components' output.
-The unit tests focus on three parts as below:
+We also use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro), which is a simple and complete React DOM testing utilities that encourage good testing practices.
+The unit testing focus on three parts as below:

-> There's another testing utility called [react-testing-library](https://github.com/testing-library/react-testing-library).
-I have used it in other projects, it's nice and easy to use!

 - Components
 - Actions